twpayne/chezmoi/docs/REFERENCE.md

 ### `-v`, `--verbose`

 Set verbose mode.
-In verbose mode, `chezmoi` prints the changes that it is making as approximate shell commands, and any differences in files between the target state and the destination set are printed as unified diffs.
+In verbose mode, chezmoi prints the changes that it is making as approximate shell commands, and any differences in files between the target state and the destination set are printed as unified diffs.

 ### `--version`

-Print the version of `chezmoi`, the commit at which it was built, and the build timestamp.
+Print the version of chezmoi, the commit at which it was built, and the build timestamp.

 ## Configuration file

-`chezmoi` searches for its configuration file according to the [XDG Base Directory Specification](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) and supports all formats supported by [`github.com/spf13/viper`](https://github.com/spf13/viper), namely JSON, TOML, YAML, macOS property file format, and HCL.
-The basename of the config file is `chezmoi`, and the first config file found is used.
+chezmoi searches for its configuration file according to the [XDG Base Directory Specification](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) and supports all formats supported by [`github.com/spf13/viper`](https://github.com/spf13/viper), namely JSON, TOML, YAML, macOS property file format, and HCL.
+The basename of the config file is chezmoi, and the first config file found is used.

 ### Configuration variables